isralduke/thatbook/23-isaiah.md

 > The blood of bulls, lambs, and goats
 > I do not want.
 > <a name="1:12">1:12</a> When you enter my presence,
-> do you actually think I want this—
+> do you actually think I want this —
 > animals trampling on my courtyards?
 > <a name="1:13">1:13</a> Do not bring any more meaningless offerings;
 > I consider your incense detestable.